 New data shows that the global over-the-top (OTT) video market is growing fast: It hit about $97 billion in 2017, and Allied Market Research predicts that revenue will reach more than $330 billion in 2025.
 The smartphone segment, Allied says, is one of the key contributors to this growth.

 Mobile video trends show that our thirst for video is insatiable.
-More than 90% of videos posted to Twitter and about 50% of all videos are consumed on mobile devices.
+More than 90% of videos posted on Twitter and about 50% of all videos are consumed on mobile devices.
 We want videos that entertain, educate, and engage.
 We share them with friends and family, and we want to see them from brands.

 The combination of our never-ending demand for video and our well-documented addiction to our mobile devices has created an opportunity that content providers should now be racing to seize, and many are.